aaliciaa/leadmailer/README.md

-Rails app created for the LeWagon Batch#58 final project in Tokyo, to be presented on April 28th 2017
+Rails app "Leadmailer" created for the LeWagon Batch#58 final project in Tokyo
+- Presented live at Impact Hub in Meguro on April 28th 2017.

 Team members:
 - Alicia Bolton